jlyden/straight-gin/README.md

     - Method: GET
     - Parameters: userName
     - Returns: GameForms with 1 or more GameForm inside.
-    - Description: Returns the current state of all the User's active games, with active games listed first.
+    - Description: Returns the current state of all the User's games, with in progress games listed first.
 Raises NotFoundException if user doesn't exist.

  - **get_user_rankings**
     - Path: 'user/rankings'